MicrosoftDocs/win32/desktop-src/HyperV_v2/cim-logicaldevice-quiescedevice.md

 ---
-Description: 'The QuiesceDevice method has been deprecated in lieu of the more general RequestStateChange method that directly overlaps with the functionality provided by this method.' ms.assetid: 'c5154c00-ff9c-40d8-bb76-41ae72ce86ae'
+Description: The QuiesceDevice method has been deprecated in lieu of the more general RequestStateChange method that directly overlaps with the functionality provided by this method. ms.assetid: c5154c00-ff9c-40d8-bb76-41ae72ce86ae
-title: 'QuiesceDevice method of the CIM\_LogicalDevice class'
+title: QuiesceDevice method of the CIM\_LogicalDevice class ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # QuiesceDevice method of the CIM\_LogicalDevice class